rei/rei-cedar-docs/docs/components/chips/README.md

 ## Filter Chips

 Filter chips add a visual representation of user selected filters.
 Filter chips that represent user selections that can be dynamically removed should include an X icon in the right icon slot and be linked to the ID of the input it controls using `aria-controls`.
+The `aria-pressed` property should be set to true to designate that this selection is active.

 <cdr-doc-example-code-pair repository-href="/src/components/CdrChip"
 :sandbox-data="Object.assign({}, $page.frontmatter.sandboxData, {components: 'CdrChip, IconXLg, CdrCheckbox'})" :model="{ filtered: true }" :methods="{updateFilter() {this.filtered = !this.filtered}}">